Sienci-Labs/Resources/gsender/gs-feedback.md

 1. Your board might have corrupted firmware.
 Re-flash your board if it's a [LongBoard](https://resources.sienci.com/wp-content/uploads/2021/07/gSender-Connected-but-No-Controls.pdf), [SLB](https://resources.sienci.com/view/slb-firmware-flashing/), or by following your manufacturers instructions.
 1. At the least when you plug the board to your computer over USB you should hear a 'connection' sound from your computer.
 You should also see a new device appear under the Devices and Printers on your computer.
 If none of these are happening, then that means your computer isn't recognizing the board so you might want to look at drivers or getting further technical support.

-### My CNC Profile is not listed

-Much of the information that gSender needs about your CNC actually comes from its built-in EEPROM values, so the CNC profiles don't have any impact.
-This means that as long as your CNC is grbl-based, gSender should be able to control it just fine, even if it's not listed in the presets.
-Selecting the "Generic" preset will work just fine.

-If some aspects of your machine don't seem right, it'll either be because your machine's manufacturer didn't flash your CNC with the appropriate EEPROM settings out of the box or they have some type of documentation which explains the values you need to change manually.

 ### Port not Found (3018 CNC)

 The 3018 and similar variations have been tested to work with gSender.
 Sainsmart points out in their documentation that sometimes an additional driver is needed for your computer to recognize the CNC via the USB port.
 They make this driver <a href="http://s3.amazonaws.com/s3.image.smart/download/101-60-280PRO/CH341SER.ZIP" target="_blank" rel="noopener">available for download here</a>.